xiaxia-wang/FaithfulRE/README.md

 - In the main function of [main.py](https://github.com/xiaxia-wang/FaithfulRE/blob/main/code/src/main.py) file, set the `model` parameter to the required model (i.e., one of `"mmdrum"`, `"smdrum"` and `"drum"`).
 For example, `model="drum"`.
 Set the `process` parameter to `"train"`.
 - Then execute the main function.
 The model checkpoint will be automatically saved after each training epoch.
-- The MMDRUM, SMDRUM and DRUM model checkpoints (.pt files) can be provided upon request.
+- The MMDRUM, SMDRUM and DRUM model checkpoints (.pt files) could be provided upon request.

 ### Evaluation